smarquardt/samples-for-svpub/README.md

 # Samples for Street View Publish API

 This repository contains experimental tools and samples for uploading videos to the Street View Publish API as geo-referenced "photoSequences".
+These tools and samples are not an official Google project and come with no guarantee of ongoing support.

 Public documentation for the Street View Publish API is available here: https://developers.google.com/streetview/publish/